‘Nimblewill Nomad’ becomes oldest to hike Appalachian Trail - NewsBreak

 Jordan Bowman, of the Appalachian Trail Conservancy in Harpers Ferry, West Virginia, confirmed that Eberhart is the oldest to finish the trail, surpassing Sanders.

-Eberhart began his wanderlust in earnest after retiring as an optometrist in Florida in 1993.Guthrie police investigate after 14-year-old killed in shooting
+Eberhart began his wanderlust in earnest after retiring as an optometrist in Florida in 1993.Frozen Murdaugh assets can be used to pay for investigation into assets, judge rules

 The man with flowing locks and an impressive beard actually hiked farther than most who traverse the 2,193-mile (3,530-kilometer) trail that runs between Georgia’s Springer Mountain and Maine’s Katahdin.
 He started his hike in February at his home in Flagg Mountain, Alabama, adding hundreds of extra miles to the route.